-This collection contains the poetry of evolutions, revolutions, and epiphanies in topics touching on fathers and brothers, marriage, death and disability, artistic discipline, oppression, power, and whimsy.
-There are giraffes in the living room and celestial bodies, false stars and wishing stars, and blessings.
+Coming from FutureCycle Press in August of 2018!
+This fourth poetry collection contains poetry about art, dance, calligraphy, fathers, brothers, love, marriage, death, oppression, power, and horseback riding.
+There are giraffes in the living room, celestial bodies, false stars, wishing stars, and blessings.

 “Rachel Dacus directs her steady gaze on art’s meticulous and sometimes maddening labor, on the deep grief and explosive beauty of a daughter’s attachment to her fading father, and on love’s latent withering and re-blossoming.” – Deema Shehabi, author of Thirteen Departures from the Moon.